Frequently Asked Questions

 Will insurance cover my therapy services?

-Several health plans reimburse members for services; however, The Alfano Center is only in-network with Medicaid with Medipass or CMS.
+Several health plans reimburse members for services.
+The Alfano Center is in-network with Medicaid with United Healthcare, Staywell/Wellcare, Miami Children's, and Children's Medical Services (CMS).
 All other insurances must be contacted to see if they will reimburse you for your sessions.
 We require upfront payment for your sessions, and then provide you with a Superbill that contains all the information you need to send to your insurance for reimbursement directly to you.
+If your insurance does not cover speech and occupational therapy, we offer a sliding scale fee where you may qualify for a discount based on your family income and number of people in the household.

 We accept cash, checks, and credit cards as payment for services.
 Additionally, a 10% discount is available for sessions that are paid for the month in advance.